Statistical Machine Learning

 Remembering: Risk Function

-• A common risk function for classification is the 0-1 loss:
+• A standard risk function for classification is based on the 0-1 loss:

 Optimal Classifier